KHard2Bme/Python-Project-Template/Movie_README.md

 ![volatility_analysis](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/1cf03a18-aab0-49ff-b53e-1234f1c665e5)

-NFLX: Highest volatility with a standard deviation of approximately 18.55.
+CMG: Highest volatility with a standard deviation of approximately 275.90.
-MSFT: Next highest, with a standard deviation of around 17.68.
+MCD: Next highest, with a standard deviation of around 12.47.
+DRI: Volatility rating right after MCD, with a standard deviation of around 9.12.
-AAPL: Lower volatility compared to NFLX and MSFT, with a standard deviation of about 7.36.
+YUM: Slight volatility compared to others, with a standard deviation of about 5.61.
-GOOG: The least volatile in this set, with a standard deviation of approximately 6.28.
+SBUX: The least volatile in this set, with a standard deviation of approximately 5.21.

-It indicates that NFLX and MSFT stocks were more prone to price fluctuations during this period compared to AAPL and GOOG.
+In summary, CMG stock is more prone to price fluctuations during this period than compared to MCD, DRI, YUM and SBUX.
+YUM and SBUX closing prices are relatively steady, while DRI and MCD shows a bit more price changes.

 ### Question 6: The Correlation Analysis helps us understand how the stock prices of each company are related.
 What are the findings and what does this tell us?
 ![corr_analysis](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/95c86d97-1d8e-4cc7-8b8f-e1329dfafb00)